-If you want to open your door and step right onto Yosemite grounds, consider these locations.
-All of them are inside the park boundaries, and come in a variety of styles.
-You might be surprised to find some vacation rentals and B&Bs inside the park, too.
-Whether you want a full kitchen for your big family getaway or something more simple, you can find it here.Continue to 2 of 3 below.
+If you want to open your door and step right onto Yosemite grounds, consider these hotels.
+All of them are inside the park boundaries and come in a variety of styles.

 Fish Camp is very close to Yosemite's south entrance, Wawona and the Mariposa Grove of giant sequoias.
-It is still about an hour's drive from the valley.
-Although it's further away from the park, you'll have the luxury of access to grocery stores, restaurants and movie theaters.
-Some popular options include bed and breakfast inns, vacation rentals and camping sites.
-This guide covers them all.
+However, it's still about an hour's drive from the Yosemite Valley.
+Although it's further away from the park, you'll have the luxury of access to grocery stores and restaurants.

-For most visitors, this is the best place to stay outside the park.
+For most visitors, Highway 140 is the best place to stay outside the park.
 But if you can't get by without WiFi, you may want to try Fish Camp or Groveland instead.

 El Portal is about 40 minutes from the Yosemite Valley, and one advantage of staying here is that you can use the YARTS bus system to get to the Valley.
 The route from El Portal and Midpines to Yosemite is scenic.
 You may even want to stop along the way to Yosemite for a selfie or two with a beautiful California backdrop.

 Renting a Yosemite cabin is a popular way to enjoy the park.
-Use our Yosemite cabin resources to find a Yosemite cabin to rent.
-Yosemite cabin options include housekeeping camps and privately-owned Yosemite cabin options.
+Cabin options include housekeeping camps and privately-owned Yosemite cabin options.
 If you plan to rent a Yosemite cabin, plan ahead.
-Yosemite cabin rentals fill up fast.
+Rentals fill up fast.

-Consult our Yosemite map to get a better idea of where each of these areas is with respect to Yosemite and the Valley.
+Consult this Yosemite map to get a better idea of where each of these areas is with respect to Yosemite and the Valley.